-The Audit Committee has audited the quarterly and annual financial statements of the Company and consolidated financial statements which the auditor had already audited and reported unqualified opinion in collaboration with the management and the auditor to clarify and answer questions about the correctness and completeness of the financial statements, the adjustment of significant accounting items affecting the financial statements, sufficiency of information disclosed in the financial statements and the impact of changes in new financial reporting standards which shall be effective in 2020.
-The Audit Committee is of the opinion that the Company's financial statements have been accurately presented in material aspects in accordance with financial reporting standards and there are sufficient and appropriate disclosure of data which the auditor had performed their duties and independently expressed their opinions for the preparation of the complete, timely, reliable, beneficial financial statements to the investors and any users of financial statements.
+The Audit Committee have reviewed and considered financial reports highlights of the Company's and its subsidiaries' both quarterly and annually of 2020 including reviewing of important accounting policy issues and observations of the auditor as well as disclosure of information in the notes to the financial statements of the Company which have been reviewed and audited by the auditor, in this regard, the management team and the auditor are invited to provide information and clarification every time before giving opinions and presenting them to the Board of Directors for approval.
+The Audit Committee is of the opinion agreed with the auditor that the Company's financial statements have been accurately presented in material aspects in accordance with financial reporting standards and there are sufficient and appropriate disclosure of data which the auditor had performed their duties and independently expressed their opinions for the preparation of the complete, timely, reliable, beneficial financial statements to the investors and any users of financial statements.
 In this regard, the Audit Committee has conducted a meeting with just the auditor 1 time without the participation of the management to freely discuss any material aspects for the preparation of the financial statements and the annual audit plan.